BCStudentSoftwareDevTeam/ee-lab-documentation/home/output/audioamplifier.md

 <!---
 Add nineth image
 -->
 6. A new window will appear, hit “Start”.
 The software will automatically connect all the traces for you.
 Once the analysis is complete, choose any routing variant that is marked “100%” complete.
-You must click “End Job” to close the window, otherwise, you won’t be able to run other autoroutes.
+You ***must click “End Job”*** to close the window, otherwise, you won’t be able to run other autoroutes.
 <!---
 Add tenth image
 -->
 7. DRC check.
 Open DRC again, click “Check”.
 Make sure there are no errors popping up.
-In the status bar, you should see “DRC: No errors.”
+In the **status bar**, you should see “DRC: No errors.”

 ***Part 5***